GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 #### Splash
 If you splash jester as a member of another class, you gain the following:
-You learn a language of your choice, training in a weapon of your choice, the Shenanigannery feature, and Jack of All Trades feature.
+You gain a language of your choice, training in a weapon of your choice, the Shenanigannery feature, and Jack of All Trades feature.

 #### Shenanigans